defagos/CoconutKit/README.markdown

 ### Localization

 Localizing the interface of your application is usually tedious and requires a lot of boilerplate code.
 With CoconutKit, **localize labels and buttons directly in Interface Builder**, without the need for outlets, by using a prefix followed by your localization key.
-Several prefixes are available to automatically convert a localized strings to their uppercase, lowercase or capitalized counterparts.
+Several prefixes are available to automatically convert localized strings to their uppercase, lowercase or capitalized counterparts.

 <p align="center"><img src="README-images/localization.jpg" width="512"/></p>